 I love the Lord of the Rings and the Hobbit but will also go back to some of the other classics like The Famous Five.
 I’m also a massive Harry Potter fan.

-For modern books, my and my daughter are hooked on the Morrigan Crow series by Jessica Townsend and I really enjoyed Scavengers by Darren Simpson.
+For modern books, my daughter and I are hooked on the Morrigan Crow series by Jessica Townsend and I really enjoyed Scavengers by Darren Simpson.
 The Murder Most Unladylike series is great if you love mystery and suspense.

 Have you always enjoyed reading and writing?

 Not at all.
 I didn’t really enjoy creative writing until GCSE, and even then it was only when I realised how fun it could be to analyse other texts for my exams.
 I remember once at primary school being so lazy with my writing that I killed my main character off just so that I wouldn’t have to write any more!